Azure/bicep-reps/0000-rep-template.md

 ```bicep
 ```

-## Drawbacks
+## Tradeoffs

-> Discuss any potential drawbacks associated with this approach.
-Why might this *not* be a suitable choice?
-Consider implementation costs, integration with existing and planned features, and the migration cost for Bicep users.
-Clearly identify if it constitutes a breaking change.
+> Identify the material costs and risks that reviewers must accept with this design.
+Focus on user experience, compatibility, security, maintainability, implementation complexity, and constraints on future work.
+Keep this section to three to five concise items.
+Do not repeat implementation tasks, rejected alternatives, or rollout steps covered elsewhere.
+Include mitigations where they materially reduce a risk, and clearly identify any breaking changes.

 ## Alternatives